 The Success of Anterior Cervical Disk Fusion Surgery

-Once the post-operative discomfort subsided, I did some physical therapy sessions to start moving my neck, I wish I hadn't waited so long to have this surgery.
+Once the post-operative discomfort subsided, I did physical therapy sessions to start moving my neck.
+I wish I hadn't waited so long to have this surgery.
 I let fear rule over common sense.
 My quality of life has vastly improved, as has my range of motion.
 I can now look over my shoulder when driving, which I hadn't been able to do for years.
-It's so nice to not be constantly seeking alternative therapy visits (chiropractor, acupuncture) or taking muscle relaxers and ibuprofen, which I generally avoided since I don't like taking medication.
+It's nice to not seek alternative therapy visits. (chiropractor, acupuncture) or take muscle relaxers and ibuprofen, which I avoid since I don't like taking medication.

 Post-operative Scar at Four Months and Two YearsClick thumbnail to view full-size